 iPhone 16 vs iPhone 16 Pro: Which new iPhone should you buy?

-If you're deciding between the iPhone 16 vs iPhone 16 Pro, you should know that the iPhone 16 has picked up a lot of formerly Pro-exclusive features, like the customizable Action button and Apple Intelligence, as well as new upgrades — including the Camera Control button and powerful A18 chipset.
+If you're deciding between the iPhone 16 vs iPhone 16 Pro, it's worth remembering that the entry-level model has picked up a lot of formerly Pro-exclusive features.
+This year the cheaper iPhone has a customizable Action button, Apple Intelligence, plus new upgrades like a 48MP camera, Camera Control button and the powerful A18 chipset.

 But the iPhone 16 Pro series obviously has a bunch of extra benefits.
 The screens are now even bigger, and the 5x tetraprism lens is now available on iPhone 16 Pro.
-Plus, there's the adaptive ProMotion display, larger batteries and new 48MP ultrawide camera.
-So is the best iPhone for you?
-Here's our full breakdown.
+Plus, there's the adaptive ProMotion display, larger batteries and upgraded 48MP ultrawide camera.
+So which model is the best iPhone for you?

 iPhone 16 vs iPhone 16 Pro: Specs